ismaildondu/DNDAlert/README.md

 ## BAG_ELEMENT

-\*onOpen and click function of the buttons
+\*onOpen,onClose and click function of the buttons

 | Property                | ?                            |
 | ----------------------- | ---------------------------- |